-Disinfection Byproducts: potable water systems add disinfectants, like chlorine, to drinking water to kill or inactivate harmful organisms in a process called 'disinfection' to ensure high quality water for drinking purposes.
-When disinfectants are used in the treatment of drinking water, disinfectants react with naturally occurring organic matter present in water, resulting in the formation of Disinfection Byproducts such as: trihalomthanes (TTHMs) and haloacetic acids (HAAs).
+Disinfection Byproducts or TTHMs, every portable water system adds chlorine to potable water to kill or inactivate harmful organisms in a process called "disinfection" to ensure a high quality for drinking purposes.
+When disinfectants are used in the treatment of drinking water, disinfectants react with naturally occurring organic matter present in water to form TTHMs.